Buntin Surname

 Where Does The Last Name Buntin Come From? nationality or country of origin

-The last name Buntin (Russian: Бунтин) occurs in The United States more than any other country/territory.
-It can occur in the variant forms:.
-For other potential spellings of this surname click here.
+The last name Buntin (Russian: Бунтин) is more frequently found in The United States than any other country or territory.
+It can also occur as a variant:.
+For other possible spellings of Buntin click here.

 How Common Is The Last Name Buntin? popularity and diffusion

-The last name Buntin is the 140,912th most commonly occurring last name internationally.
-It is borne by around 1 in 2,302,542 people.
-The last name Buntin occurs mostly in The Americas, where 74 percent of Buntin are found; 70 percent are found in North America and 70 percent are found in Anglo-North America.
-Buntin is also the 1,246,114th most frequently occurring first name throughout the world, borne by 62 people.
+The surname is the 140,912th most numerous family name on a worldwide basis It is held by around 1 in 2,302,542 people.
+The last name Buntin occurs mostly in The Americas, where 74 percent of Buntin live; 70 percent live in North America and 70 percent live in Anglo-North America.
+It is also the 1,246,114th most commonly occurring first name world-wide It is held by 62 people.

 Buntin Family Population Trend historical fluctuation

-The prevalency of Buntin has changed through the years.
-In The United States the number of people carrying the Buntin last name expanded 397 percent between 1880 and 2014; in England it expanded 253 percent between 1881 and 2014 and in Scotland it decreased 2 percent between 1881 and 2014.
+The frequency of Buntin has changed through the years.
+In The United States the number of people who held the Buntin last name expanded 397 percent between 1880 and 2014; in England it expanded 253 percent between 1881 and 2014 and in Scotland it decreased 2 percent between 1881 and 2014.

 Buntin Last Name Statistics demography

-The religious devotion of those carrying the surname is predominantly Anglican (100%) in Ireland and Orthodox (87%) in Russia.
+The religious adherence of those carrying the Buntin surname is predominantly Anglican (100%) in Ireland and Orthodox (87%) in Russia.

-In The United States Buntin are 12.55% more likely to be registered with the Republican Party than The US average, with 59.32% being registered to vote for the political party.
+In The United States those holding the Buntin last name are 12.55% more likely to be registered Republicans than The US average, with 59.32% registered to vote for the political party.

 The amount Buntin earn in different countries varies marginally.
 In United States they earn 6.21% less than the national average, earning $40,468 USD per year and in Canada they earn 2.7% less than the national average, earning $48,343 CAD per year.